PSG accused of 'cheating' FFP rules with Mbappe extension as La Liga chief Tebas confirms complaint to UEFA | Goal.com

-PSG accused of 'cheating' FFP rules with Mbappe extension as La Liga chief Tebas confirms complaint to UEFA
+PSG accused of 'cheating' FFP rules with Mbappe extension as La Liga chief Tebas confirms complaint to UEFAClick here to watch it live with fuboTV

 Paris Saint-Germain have been accused of "cheating" Financial Fair Play (FFP) rules to tie Kylian Mbappe down to a contract extension, with Liga chief Javier Tebas confirming he will be filing a formal complaint to UEFA.